alexandremmp/gargoyle/README.md

 # gargoyle
-A very simple text editor made in python
+A very simple text editor made in Python